 - ✓ First Friday: Approve transcripts for major completion of graduating seniors (on Administrivia tab). - ✓ April 15: Lists of names of nominators (for external evaluation) of fall tenure candidates due.
-(These must be discussed with and approved in advance by the candidate's R&P committee.) - ✓ April 15: R&P recommendations for candidates for promotion to full professor. - ✓ Mid to late April (in response to memo circulated by Provost's Office): performance ratings and reviews for academic administrators/administrative assistants for consideration for salary increase/bonus submitted to Provost. - ✓ April 30: Last date to be in touch with Director of Slater International Center if you have new hires for the fall with visa requirements. - ✓ Late April: Capital Budget recommendations are approved by the Board and circulated to departments/programs.
+(These must be discussed with and approved in advance by the candidate's R&P committee.) - ✓ April 15: R&P recommendations for candidates for promotion to full professor. - ✓ Mid to late April (in response to memo circulated by Provost's Office): performance ratings and reviews for academic administrators and other administrative staff for consideration for salary increase/bonus submitted to Provost.
+(Provost must submit to Human Resources by end of May.) - ✓ April 30: Last date to be in touch with Director of Slater International Center if you have new hires for the fall with visa requirements. - ✓ Late April: Capital Budget recommendations are approved by the Board and circulated to departments/programs.